My husband Tom and I are pretty laid back, so when we were first married, we almost never fought.

 And if you can do the dishes together, even better.
 A study of straight couples by the Council For Contemporary Families discovered that of all the major household chores, washing dishes was the most loathed — especially by women.
-Think about it: scraping food off of plates is gross, it is constant, and traditionally, women have been the ones stuck doing it.
-The researchers found that women were much happier about sharing dishwashing duty than they were about any other household chore — it builds connection, and a sense that you are part of a team.
+Think about it: Scraping food off of plates is gross, it is constant, and traditionally, women have been the ones stuck doing it.
+The researchers found that women were much happier about sharing dishwashing duty than they were about any other household chore — it builds connection and a sense that you are part of a team.

 Sex On The Weekly

 Sometimes when your kids have worn you down, it is hard not to view sex as one more thing you have to do for someone — but we all know it is crucial to maintain your bond.
-And research shows it doesn’t need to be a Tantric marathon, either.
+And research shows it does not need to be a Tantric marathon, either.
 Believe it or not, a study of 25,000 people published in the journal Social Psychological and Personality Science found that the happiest couples had sex once a week — and that was true if the subjects were young or old, male or female.
 Once a week is not the biggest time commitment, you must admit.

 Look For The Good

-When I was fuming at my husband, I would get tunnel vision and only see the annoying things he did, which led to what’s known in cognitive science as a confirmation bias — the tendency to only pay attention to things that confirm your existing beliefs.
-Then we went to a marriage counselor, who made us do this exercise: write down 20 things you love about your partner, then read them aloud to each other.
+When I was fuming at my husband, I would get tunnel vision and only see the annoying things he did, which led to what is known in cognitive science as confirmation bias — the tendency to only pay attention to things that confirm your existing beliefs.
+Then we went to a marriage counselor, who made us do this exercise: Write down 20 things you love about your partner, then read them aloud to each other.
 By the time I had reached number twelve, tears were rolling down my cheeks — the previous summer, Tom had spent his weekends painting my parents’ whole house!
 On a rickety ladder!
 Near an extremely large wasps’ nest!

 I discovered all kinds of ways that Tom showed he cared about me — to the point where it became my new confirmation bias.
-It turns out that his so-called ‘love language’ is ‘acts of service’ — like his kooky habit of managing all of my electronics.
-He regularly charges my phone, backs up my computer, and updates my apps — all of which I hate doing.
+It turns out that his so-called “love language” is “acts of service” — like his kooky habit of managing all of my electronics.
+He regularly charges my phone, backs up my computer and updates my apps — all of which I hate doing.
 Making an effort to notice this stuff was one of the best ways for us to find our way back to each other after a baby.